JanWielemaker/rserve-sandbox/README.md

 - Disable most binaries using `chmod`, except for those needed.

 ## Installation

-You need to install and enable docker.
+You need to install and enable Docker.

 ### Makefile targets

 - `image`
   - Creates `/home/rserve`
   - Updates `Dockerfile`